jhscng/christineagustin.github.io/content/authors/admin/_index.md

 #email: ""
 ---

 Christine Agustin is a second year chemical engineering student at the University of British Columbia.
-Her research interests include __.
-She leads ___.
+Her research interests include.
+She leads.